 Lower insurance rates

-Employing a fleet management system can also produce a few happy side effects.
+Employing a vehicle management system can also produce a few happy side effects.
 For example, one of them is the potential to enjoy lower insurance rates.

 A well managed, well-maintained fleet can considerably reduce road accidents due to some mechanical failure.
 In like fashion, monitoring driver behavior can help managers provide the training required for their drivers to improve their driving style.
 In fact, there are plenty of safe driving courses available.
 At least some of them are state certified.
 Also, employing drivers that are state-certified for safe driving has its own benefits.
 Several insurance companies will lower insurance rates for a fleet that has this type of certification.